TwoBitMachines/FlareEngineDocs/docs/html/_sources/interactables/highJump.rst.txt

 High Jump
 ++++++++++

-Launch a character into the air.
-This has two modes, Trampoline and Wind.
-Place this component on an empty gameobject.
-A blue rectangle gizmo will appear in the scene for character detection.
-The area of this rectangle can be modified.
-Typically, a trampoline will have a smaller collider area, and Wind will have a much taller collider area.
+This will launch a character into the air effortlessly.
+This component has two modes available, Trampoline and Wind, that can be added to an empty gameobject.
+Once added, a blue rectangle gizmo will appear for character detection, and you can modify the rectangle's size to your preference.
+Trampoline mode has a smaller collider area, while Wind mode has a larger collider area.

 .. image:: ../images/interactables/TrampolineGif.gif
    :align: center